An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 Where can you go on a Georgia road trip?

 The possibilities are endless.
-Here are just a few examples:

 Quick facts about driving in Georgia

-• Seat belts are compulsory in Georgia, but only for the driver and the front seat passenger/s.
+• Seat belts are compulsory in Georgia, but only for the driver and the front seat passenger.
 Back seat passengers are not required to wear a seatbelt by law – but obviously it’s still wise to buckle up.

 • Kids under 7 years old must use a children’s car seat.
 Most rental companies have these available to hire, but you must request one at the time of booking.